toluromio/docs.fedgenhpc/docs/source/fedgen_hpc_resources/Storage.rst

-the job id, where all temporary data will be written, and to clean that directory when the job finishes, and after having copied results to another location either on the same filesystem if the results are to be consumed by a later job, or on another filesystem such as the home or a remote long-term storage.
+the job id, where all temporary data will be written, and to clean that directory when the job finishes, and after having copied results to another location either on the same filesystem if the results are to be consumed by a later job, or on another filesystem such as the $HOME or a remote long-term storage.

 To use the FEDGENSCRATCH, you might first need to create a directory by